Terrance and Phillip in Not Without My Anus: Production

 "Terrance and Philip in Not Without My Anus" was written by Trisha Nixon and South Park co-creators Trey Parker and Matt Stone and directed by Parker.
 It was the second season premiere and first episode centered completely around Terrance and Phillip, fictional cartoon characters within the series.

 The episode first aired on April 1, 1998, as an April Fools' Day prank by Parker and Stone on South Park fans who were anxiously waiting to learn the identity of Cartman's father after the cliffhanger ending of "Cartman's Mom Is a Dirty Slut", the first season finale.
 Instead, Parker and Stone presented a stand-alone episode entirely focused on a Terrance and Phillip cartoon with nothing in the story about Cartman's father.
 Upset fans wrote 2,000 angry e-mail complaints to Comedy Central within a week of the episode's original broadcast, and media outlets said some fans harbored a grudge against the show more than five years after the episode was broadcast.
+Comedy Central moved the airing of "Cartman's Mom Is Still a Dirty Slut"the subsequent episode which resolved the cliffhangerfrom the previously planned May 20 to April 22 due to fan complaints.
 Stone said to Entertainment Weekly in response to the fan backlash, "If you get that pissed off because you don't know who a little construction paper kid's father is, then there's really something wrong with you."
 Allan Johnson of the Chicago Tribune said Comedy Central was "punking out" with the decision.

 Several reviewers noted a significant amount of crude and vulgar humor in "Terrance and Philip in Not Without My Anus", even by South Park standards; The Sydney Morning Herald noted the episode contained 29 separate fart jokes in the span of 22 minutes.
 Global Television Network in Canada reported no complaints about the episode in the weeks after its release.